ERC1671/GM-CSF/Cyclophosphamide for the Treatment of Glioblastoma Multiforme

 This is a blinded Phase II study of ERC1671 in combination with bevacizumab in patients with relapsed, bevacizumab naive glioblastoma.
 The patients who will be randomized (in a 1:1 ratio) to receive either ERC 1671 in combination with GM-CSF and cyclophosphamide or a placebo control, in combination with bevacizumab.
 The study will be double blinded.

 ERC1671/GM-CSF will be intradermally administered, while cyclophosphamide is orally administered.
 GM-CSF dose is 500mcg fixed dose and cyclophosphamide dose is 50 mg/day.
-Bevacizumab is administered as standard of care at 10 mg/kg.
+Bevacizumab or approved bevacizumab biosimilars are administered as standard of care at 10 mg/kg every 2 weeks.

 The treatment cycles will be 28 days long.